 Why am I different?

-When people discover I have had numerous extraordinary experiences, the first statement they invariably make is, "Wow, you must be different-I don't have them!"
+Why am I different - when people discover I have had numerous extraordinary experiences, the first statement they invariably make is, "Wow, you must be different-I don't have them!"
 I know I am different, yet inexplicable phenomena has been part of my life since I was pre-verbal.
 This is my "normal."
 Yet, it’s tough going through life having experiences that are considered weird or unusual.
 Research indicates that experience-prone personality types are not crazy or pathologically disturbed individuals.
 Rather, those possessing such characteristics are predisposed to have extraordinary experiences.

 Experiencers have innate personality traits which include: intelligence, imaginativeness, assertiveness, forthrightness, venturesomeness, self-assuredness, and self-sufficiency.
 Additionally, they demonstrate an inclination to be creative, curious, insightful, incorruptible, iconoclastic, non-conforming, and anti-authoritarian.
 Many are abstract-random, or "big picture thinkers," who have trouble completing logical-sequential tasks (this may explain why my brain almost exploded while I simultaneously cried my way through Algebra II!).